-Cruisers love to get together – but we all have relatively small “entertaining space” aboard.
-So why not have a party on the beach?
+A beach BBQ is the perfect answer for boaters who want to get together but don’t have enough “entertaining space” aboard.
+Why not have a party on the beach?

 Holidays are an obvious choice – Summer Solstice, Canada Day or the Fourth of July – as well as birthdays and the full moon.
 But don’t wait for a special occasion – “hey it’s Tuesday!” is also a perfectly acceptable excuse for a beach barbecue.

 And don’t feel shy about being the organizer even if you don’t know any of the other boats in the anchorage: cruisers, by their very nature, are very friendly – and it’s a great way to get to know a bunch of people at once!
 Just get on the VHF, call for “boats in ___ anchorage” and then take them off to a working channel and say you’d like to have a beach potluck that night and you’re prepared to bring ____.
 Ask who else is up for it, tell everyone to bring their own drinks, dishes and silverware, and find out who’s got what to bring.

 Check local regulations before planning a barbecue.
 Some places only allow fires in grills, some allow you to use driftwood, and some may prohibit a fire totally – in that case, you can cook the food on the boats, then bring it ashore.

 You can make a beach BBQ party work almost anywhere, with whatever you have on hand.
 A few things to think about as you’re talking to everyone or planning what to bring:

 If no one has a portable grill and regulations allow open fires, an oven rack can be balanced on a couple of rocks to form a grill, as in the photo.
 Be sure to bring tongs and hot pads or mitts!
 (See Light My Fire for tips on starting the fire.)